 What is the Annual Budget?

 The program is funded by a mandatory assessment of 35 cents per short ton paid by domestic manufacturers and importers of paper and paper-based packaging.
 Domestic manufacturers and importers of less than 100,000 short tons of paper and paper-based packaging per year are exempt from paying assessments.
-The Board’s budget each year depends on short ton sales, but is planned to generate around $25M annually for the duration of the program through 2021, when the industry will hold a referendum on whether to continue the program.
+Assessment FAQ’s 2019 Operating Budget

 How will this impact existing sector-specific programs and messaging?

-The promotional program is a new and distinct campaign created to benefit the paper and paper-based packaging industry.
-The program is based on foundational messages intended to improve public perceptions of the industry’s products while increasing the sales of paper-based packaging and slowing the decline of printing and writing grades.
+The promotional program creates an umbrella of marketing messaging benefitting the paper and paper-based packaging industry.
+The research and promotion program is designed to help strengthen positive public perceptions of the industry’s products and increase their use.
 Positive results gained from the Checkoff messaging should improve the effectiveness of sector-specific marketing programs and messages.
-The Paper & Packaging – How Life Unfolds ™ campaign is a national promotional campaign funded by almost 60 manufacturers and importers of paper and paper-based packaging allowing companies to unite behind one message and do what no one company can accomplish individually.
+The Paper & Packaging – How Life Unfolds® campaign is a national promotional campaign funded by more than 50 manufacturers and importers of paper and paper-based packaging allowing companies to unite behind one message and do what no one company can accomplish individually.